Sent as SMS: Meaning Behind the Delivery Switch

 It gives your team a smooth flow even when some customers still use standard SMS on older devices.

 Messages are sent as SMS from your business number via the cloud with 99.99% uptime on a high-capacity network.
-It supports multimedia messages, giving you more flexibility with the type of content you send.
+It supports MMS messages, giving you more flexibility with the type of content you send.

 Once set up, these campaigns run automatically, whether you’re sending messages for promotions, follow-ups, or appointment reminders.

-SMS automation enhances your texting experience and lets you scale across multiple servers.
+SMS automation improves your texting experience and lets you scale across multiple servers.
 Messages can be triggered by user behavior or lead status, giving you a hands-off way to engage your audience with timely information.

 Since SMS compliance is a critical part of business texting, Textellent includes several tools to help you meet legal and industry standards.

-See the Power of Server-Based Messaging—Try Textellent!
+See the Power of Server-Based Messaging With Textellent

 If you’re still relying on phones or basic messaging apps to manage customer communication, it may be time to rethink your approach.
-Server-based messaging offers a more structured and dependable way to connect with your audience.

 Textellent makes server message delivery simple and accessible for growing businesses.
-Instead of sending one message at a time, you can create campaigns, schedule texts, manage opt-outs, and analyze campaign performance from one dashboard.
+Instead of sending one message at a time, you can create campaigns, schedule SMS texts, manage opt-outs, and analyze campaign performance from one dashboard.

 The platform’s web dashboard allows for full campaign control, and its mobile tools support on-the-go replies, contact management, and notifications.
 It’s easier for your staff to stay engaged with customers without being tied to a physical office or a specific device.